robhinds/food-science-site/drafts1999/_posts/2021-02-27-science-low-slow-bbq.md

 <br>

 ## 2. So what does this mean in practice?
 As you might have guessed, with some exceptions (a whole chicken for example), the goal is likely to be roughly even cooking throughout the meat with even temperatures.
 To have good levels of moisture and _juiciness_ edge-to-edge, we want to flatten that gradient curve out as much as possible.
-If the centre has hit 95C we don't want the outmost layer to me 150C plus.
+If the centre has hit 95C we don't want the outmost layer to be 150C plus.

-So low-and-slow helps us achieve nice even cooking across large pieces of meat - and it doesn't just apply to traditional slow-cooked BBQ cuts, this principle is also the reason we bother with the <a href="">reverse-sear approach cooking steaks</a>.
+So low-and-slow helps us achieve nice even cooking across large pieces of meat - and it doesn't just apply to traditional slow-cooked BBQ cuts, this principle is also the reason we bother with the <a href="https://www.robbishfood.com/science/2021/01/01/reverse-sear-caveman-steaks/" target="_blank">reverse-sear approach cooking steaks</a>.

 <br>
 <br>